Certificate Installation Generate Key Nginx Digital Ocean

 Finally, self-sign the certificate.
 The certificate is then used by the client to encrypt data only the server can read.

-• x509 is the OpenSSL tool used to generate the certificate.
+is the OpenSSL tool used to generate the certificate.- The

-• The days flag specifies how long the certificate should remain valid.
-With this example, the certificate will last for one year.
+flag specifies how long the certificate should remain valid.
+With this example, the certificate will last for one year. in

 Set the file permissions to protect your private key and certificate.
 For more information on the three-digit permissions code, see the tutorial on Linux permissions.